zsoltk/paperwork/README.md

     // You can generate the file somewhere else.
 Note however, that in order for it to be available
     // in Paperwork runtime, it has to be in the assets folder, and if the filename is not
     // paperwork.json, you have to inject its name either in the constructor, or through
-    // Paperwork#setFilename()
+    // Paperwork#setFilename().
-    outputFilename = 'src/main/assets/paperwork.json'
+    filename = 'src/main/assets/paperwork.json'

+    // List any environment variables of interest to you.
+    // Access them later with Paperwork#getEnv(key).
+    env = ['USER', 'PWD']

+    // If for whatever reason you don't like the default format for git SHA and build time,
+    // you can override them:
+    gitSha = 'git rev-parse --short HEAD'.execute([], project.rootDir).text.trim()
+    buildTime = new Date().format("yyyy-MM-dd'T'HH:mm:ss'Z'", TimeZone.getTimeZone("UTC"))

-    // You can inject your own extras like this.
-Maybe use the output of a script here, I don't know.
+    // You can inject your own extras like this, and access them later with Paperwork#getExtra(key).
+    // Maybe use the output of a script here, I don't know.
+The only requirement is that it
-    // The only requirement is that it should be a valid JSON object, or else horrible things will happen. extra = '{"mydata1": "foo bar", "mydata2": "lorem ipsum"}' }
+    // should be a valid JSON object, or else horrible things will happen. extras = '{"mydata1": "foo bar", "mydata2": "lorem ipsum"}' }

 dependencies {
-    compile 'hu.supercluster:paperwork:1.0.0'
+    compile 'hu.supercluster:paperwork:1.1.0'
 }
 ```

-Lastly, add ```paperwork.json``` to your ```.gitignore```
+Lastly, don't forget to add ```paperwork.json``` to your ```.gitignore``` file.

 ### Contributing